-We adore Mexico and all things Mexican.
-Mexico was the first country we ever did any proper travelling in outside Australia when we were young and first went overseas many years ago (we backpacked its length and breadth for six weeks, which seeded a lifelong obsession) and we spent a month in Mexico – two weeks in Mexico City and two weeks in San Miguel de Allende – on the global grand tour that launched Grantourismo more than a decade ago.
+We also have a special relationship with Mexico, the Mexican people and all things Mexican.
+Mexico was the first country we ever did any proper travelling outside Australia.
+When we were young and first went overseas, we backpacked the length and breadth of Mexico for six weeks, which seeded a lifelong obsession.

-We returned in between those trips, learnt some of the language, cooked a lot of the food, I studied Latin American culture, and we fell deeply in love with the people, history, music, art, and crafts, so we have more than a soft spot for Mexico and a strong connection to Mexico’s culture and cuisine.
+In between those trips, we learnt some of the Mexican language, cooked a lot of the food, I studied Latin American culture as part of my first Masters degree, and we fell deeply in love with the Mexican people, Mexican history, Mexican music, art, and crafts, so we have more than a soft spot for Mexico, and a strong connection to Mexico’s culture and cuisine.

-Cinco de Mayo is actually not the major celebration in Mexico that it seems to have become in the USA and elsewhere in the world where it seems to have become just another excuse to wash down plenty of tacos with margaritas.
+Cinco de Mayo is actually not the major celebration in Mexico that it seems to have become in the USA and elsewhere in the world, where it seems to be just another excuse to wash down plenty of tacos with margaritas.
 Not that we’re complaining!

-Which is why I said above that it’s another excuse for us non-Mexicans to celebrate everything Mexican that we love.
-A more significant festival to Mexicans in Mexico is the Day of the Dead or Día de los Muertos, which was actually the inspiration for our very first trip to Mexico, as well as Mexican Independence Day celebrated on 16 September, although that’s more historic rather than cultural.
+A more significant festival for Mexicans in Mexico is the Day of the Dead or Día de los Muertos, which was actually the inspiration for our very first trip to Mexico.
+Mexican Independence Day celebrated on 16 September, is another more important Mexican holiday.

 Which brings me back to Cinco de Mayo, which, like Mexican Independence Day, which it is often confused with, is a holiday that’s historic rather than cultural.
 Cinco de Mayo commemorates Mexico’s victory over France at the Battle of Puebla on 5 May, 1862.
 France, Spain and Britain had invaded Mexico in late 1861, but while Spain and Britain pulled out, France stayed on.

-I know that’s what I’m doing, because we all need excuses to celebrate anything right now, and while we don’t need excuses to drink, Cinco de Mayo is a good reason to switch from gin and tonics to margaritas and micheladas for a day or three.
+I know that’s what we’ll be doing, because three years into the pandemic, we all need excuses to celebrate anything right now, and while we don’t need excuses to drink, Cinco de Mayo is a good reason to switch from gin and tonics to margaritas and micheladas for a day or three.

-It’s nearing lunch time where you are?
-Make one of our favourite soups, a traditional sopa de tortilla, or our favourite tacos al pastor from Mexico City’s Salón Corona (I know, an unfortunate name for these times).
+Or make another one of our favourite Mexican dishes, such as a traditional sopa de tortilla, or our favourite tacos al pastor from Mexico City’s Salón Corona (I know, an unfortunate name for these times).